SecurityTokenStandard/EIP-Spec/EIP-PFT.md

 /// @dev See https://github.com/ethereum/EIPs/blob/master/EIPS/eip-PFT.md
 ///  Note: the ERC-165 identifier for this interface is 0xffe8e498.

-interface IERCPFT {
+interface IERCPFT is IERC777 {

-    /// @notice A descriptive name for tokens in this contract function name() external view returns (string _name);

-    /// @notice An abbreviated name for tokens in this contract function symbol() external view returns (string _symbol);

-    /// @notice Any minting, burning or transferring of tokens must be at a multiple of granularity
-    /// @return The granularity at which tokens can be minted, burnt or transferred function granularity() public view returns (uint256);

-    /// @notice Counts the sum of all tranche balances assigned to an owner
+    /// @notice Obtain the tranche selected by the user for ERC777 compatibility
-    /// @param _owner An address for whom to query the balance
+    /// @param _tranche The tranche to set as default
-    /// @return The number of tokens owned by `_owner`, possibly zero function balanceOf(address _owner) external view returns (uint256);
+    /// @return The default tranche defined by the token creator until changed by the user or operator function getDefaultTranche(address _owner) external view returns (bytes32);

+    /// @notice Allows a token owner to change their default tranche
+    /// @dev MUST modify the default tranche of msg.sender
+    /// @param _tranche The tranche to set as default function setDefaultTranche(bytes32 _tranche) external;

+    /// @notice Allows an operator to change the default tranche for an address
+    /// @dev MUST only be called by operator approved for all tranches of the owner address
+    /// @param _tranche The tranche to set as default function operatorSetDefaultTranche(bytes32 _tranche, address _owner) external;

     /// @notice Counts the balance associated with a specific tranche assigned to an owner
     /// @param _tranche The tranche for which to query the balance
     /// @param _owner An address for whom to query the balance
     /// @return The number of tokens owned by `_owner` with the metadata associated with `_tranche`, possibly zero function balanceOfByTranche(bytes32 _tranche, address _owner) external view returns (uint256);

-    /// @notice Count all tokens tracked by this contract
-    /// @return A count of all tokens tracked by this contract function totalSupply() external view returns (uint256);

     /// @notice Transfers the ownership of tokens from a specified tranche from one address to another address
     /// @dev MUST revert if tokens not successfully sent